-Running a successful business is about more than revenue, statistics and sales, as countless advisors have been warning of for years.
+Running a successful business is about more than revenue, statistics, and sales, as countless advisors have been warning of for years.
 Now, a recent study has confirmed these thoughts, bringing to light issues many leaders of companies large and small alike have faced over the years.
-Namely, the study by CEB, a leading advisory firm, found that neglecting high performing employees may result in both financial and human consequences.
+Namely, the study by CEB, a leading advisory firm, found that neglecting high-performing employees may result in both financial and human consequences.
 When employees feel underappreciated, the study stated, businesses run the risk of losing top performers to competitors.

 Employee resources placed in the wrong hands

 As has been confirmed by several major evaluations prior to this study, it is far less expensive to train and lead talent development programs with existing employees than to launch a search for new workers.
-Each year, top earning companies spend an average of $3 million on leadership, training and development initiatives, which in itself is hardly a misguided practice.
+Each year, top-earning companies spend an average of $3 million on leadership, training, and development initiatives, which in itself is hardly a misguided practice.
 However, as the study points out, a significant number of organizations apply these resources to individuals who are not best suited for these programs.

-“Too often resources, training and career opportunities are directed at employees who lack the aspiration, engagement or ability to be effective at the next level,” Eugene Burke, chief science and analytics officer at CEB said in a statement.
-“This misidentification is preventing those with the strongest potential from reaching senior roles and could restrict an organization’s future productivity, innovation and performance.”
+“Too often resources, training, and career opportunities are directed at employees who lack the aspiration, engagement or ability to be effective at the next level,” Eugene Burke, chief science and analytics officer at CEB said in a statement.
+“This misidentification is preventing those with the strongest potential from reaching senior roles and could restrict an organization’s future productivity, innovation, and performance.”

-Burke further said that as a result, there is increasing pressure placed on businesses to recognize employee talent in order to improve return on employee investment.
+Burke further said that as a result, there is increasing pressure placed on businesses to recognize employee talent in order to improve the return on employee investment.
 In a rush to stay on track with the trend, many business leaders have jumped on board, albeit without the most appropriate level of thought applied to creating a comprehensive and effective employee development initiative.